An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Theoretical Analysis

 \subsection{Predetermined Sublinear Errors}

-\looseness=-1 In this subsection, we consider the case where the sample sizes used in the gradient estimation are monotonically increased at a sublinear rate and the accuracy in the linear system solves is increased at a sublinear rate to achieve convergence to the solution in expectation.
-The reason we include this result is to emphasize that predetermined sampling strategies and error sequences suffice to provide convergence guarantees without the need for stronger assumptions.
-Also, this result provides guidance on the total sampling complexity.
-For brevity, we only introduce the assumptions and present the main theoretical results.
-All technical lemmas and proofs are deferred to Appendix~\ref{sec.stoch_sublin}.
+In this subsection, we consider conditions that control the errors at predetermined rates and provide results similar to those in Section~\ref{sec.adaptive} and that are implementable.
+From Theorem~\ref{thm.main_stochastic_old} and Corollary~\ref{cor.final_results}, we have that the quantity $\Delta l (x_k, \tau_k,g_k,d_k)$ goes to zero at a sublinear rate (in expectation).
+As such, one can expect to be able to derive similar results by replacing this quantity in Conditions~\ref{ass.stoch_g} and~\ref{ass.stoch_linear_system_old} with a term that goes to zero at a sublinear rate as the algorithm progresses.
+Motivated by this observation, we consider the setting in which the accuracy in the gradient estimation is increased at a sublinear rate and the accuracy in the linear system solves is increased at a sublinear rate, to achieve convergence to stationarity in expectation.
+The reason we include this result is to emphasize that predetermined sampling strategies and error sequences suffice to provide convergence guarantees without the need for Conditions~\ref{ass.stoch_g} and~\ref{ass.stoch_linear_system_old} that require accessing $\Delta l(x_k,\tau_k,g_k,d_k)$.
+Also, this result provides guidance on the total sample complexity.
+For brevity, we only introduce the assumptions and present the main theoretical results\footnote{We refer interested readers to an online pre-print of the manuscript for the full technical results and proofs: \url{https://arxiv.org/pdf/2206.00712.pdf}.}.